Preliminary Application Form & Resume

 You are Hired!

-Once hired, you will attend the 20 week Saskatchewan Police College course followed by 6 months of field training under the supervision of experienced members.
+Once hired, you will attend the 20 week Saskatchewan Police College course followed by a minimum of 6 months of field training under the supervision of experienced members.
 Remember the nature of the organization you are seeking employment with.
 The expectations regarding the level of professionalism and accountability expected of police officers, is second to none.
 Your conduct is evaluated at every step of the selection process.
 The following are some of the things you should be mindful of, at every step of the selection process.

 - Honesty – Anything you say may be investigated for verification